Frequently Asked Questions on accommodation

 My landlord is asking for a guarantor – why?

-This is quite normal for students to have a guarantor on their lease, since they often have little or no income.
-Therefore they sometimes ask your parents or other persons who do have income to guarantee your lease.
+It is quite normal for students to have a guarantor on their lease, since they often have little or no income.
+Therefore landlords sometimes ask your parents or other persons who do have income to guarantee your lease.

 Where can I find more information on Dutch rental law?